 After three more seasons (1997-99) with the GCL Marlins, Euky spent the 2000 season as the Pitching Coach for the Brevard County Manatees and was named the Florida organization's winner of the Carl Barger Player Development Person-of-the-Year award.
 His staff that season included A.J.
 Burnett, Dan Miceli, Brad Penny and Claudio Vargas, who won 10 games and was named to the Florida State League All-Star team.

 A right-handed pitcher, Rojas pitched in the Marlins farm system in 1995 and retired as a player on June 2, 1996.
 He was also a member of the Cuban National Team from 1982-1994 and ranks as the all-time leader in Cuban baseball with 342 career relief appearances and 90 saves.
 His playing career also consisted of pitching on Olympic, World and Pan American championship teams.

-Rojas served as a coach with Magallanes during the 2011-12 Venezuelan Winter League (Carlos Garcia was the manager).
+Rojas served as a coach with Magallanes during the 2011-12 Venezuelan Winter League.

 PERSONAL: Euclides Rojas...Wife's name is Marta...Has one son; Euclides Jr. (12/23/91)...Is a graduate of Jose Luis Arrunada High School in Cuba and a 1989 graduate of Havana University...Fled Cuba with 12 others crammed on a 15-foot raft in August of 1994...Drifted for five days until being rescued by the U.S. Coast Guard...Spent six months at Guantanamo Bay before entering the United States, sponsored by Rene Arocha, the former St. Louis Cardinals pitcher who had previously fled Cuba...Was selected by Florida in the 30th round of the 1995 First-Year Player Draft and signed by Marlins scout Dick Egan